Richmond Concrete Pros - Richmond, Virginia

 Regular concrete: When it comes to DIY projects and those that do not involve a lot of concrete, cement mixes are typically used.
 These mixes may include everything that is needed but the water, or the individual mixing the cement may need to add in sand.
 Regular concrete can withstand pressures of up to 5800 psi, but any pressures above this amount could cause damage.

 Stamped concrete: Stamped concrete is a type of architectural concrete.
 The finish is made completely smooth or can be stamped with designs.
 This type of concrete is often used in flooring, walkways, and parking lots.
 Depending on the application, the concrete can be permeated with pigments or even pressed into textured molds to make the concrete resemble natural stone.
+This process is best done in warmer weather.
 At Richmond Concrete our professionals are very experienced with this technique.

 What Is Involved in Resurfacing Concrete?